DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 9. Account for mechanical level of telescope:
 (Portable systems can benefit from this option.
 Permanently mounted telescopes should be mounted properly anyway, which makes this unnecessary.
 See #12 below.)
-Murata SPI inclinometer - for an Alt-Azimuth base for level determination (pins 22,23,24 on ICSP header, and Chip Select Pin 10 )
+Murata SCL3300 SPI inclinometer - for an Alt-Azimuth base for level determination (pins 22,23,24 on ICSP header, and Chip Select Pin 10 )
+Note: Add a second SCL3300, mounted on the telescope tube, for Altitude control.

 10. Separate Status display, just because I think it's cool:
 I2C OLED display (IIC address 0x3c)